 What makes a policy work?
-What should policies attempt to do, and what ought they not do?
+What should policies attempt to do, and what should they ought to do?
 These questions are at the heart of both policy-making and ethics.
-Philosophy, Ethics and Public Policy: An Introduction examines these questions and more.
-Andrew I. Cohen uses contemporary examples and controversies, mainly drawn from policy in a North American context, to illustrate important flashpoints in ethics and public policy, such as:
+Philosophy, Ethics and Public Policy: An Introduction is designed for those coming to the subject of ethics and public policy for the first time.
+A central feature of the book is that Andrew I. Cohen uses contemporary examples and controversies, mainly drawn from policy in a North American context, to illustrate important flash points in ethics and public policy:

 We publiceren alleen reviews die voldoen aan de voorwaarden voor reviews.
 Bekijk onze voorwaarden voor reviews.